Table of contents

-When not in use, store your mala in a special, clean and preferably sacred space.
-The great place to store a mala is on a personal altar or statue of a deity.
-We also sell beautiful mala bags and boxes to store your beads and sacred items in.
+When not in use, store your malas in a special, clean and preferably sacred space.
+A great place to store a mala is on a personal altar or statue of a deity.
+Most importantly, store your malas in a location filled with love, peace and devotion.
+We also sell beautiful mala bags and boxes to store your chanting beads and sacred items in.

 Rules on Using Malas